Back

 \(3 - 6{\text{P}} = -6 - 7{\text{P}}\)

-First, we’ll add 7P to both sides to gather all terms containing P to the left side of the equation:
+First, add 7P to both sides to gather all terms containing P to the left side of the equation:

 This image shows the equation three minus six p equals negative six minus seven p.
 Below the minus six p on the left-hand side is a red positive seven p.
 Below the minus seven p on the right-hand side is another red positive seven p.

-Which gives us:
+Which gives you:

 The image shows two equations.
 The top equation is three plus p equals negative six plus zero.
 The p on the left-hand side is red and the plus zero on the right-hand side is also red, indicating they are the result of the previous operations.
 Below the equal sign is an arrow pointing down to the bottom equation.
 The bottom equation is three plus p equals negative six.